mankinskin/web-app/README.md

   cargo make
 ```

-`cargo make` will build the client to [wasm32-unknown-unknown](https://rustwasm.github.io/book/),
+builds the client to [wasm32-unknown-unknown](https://rustwasm.github.io/book/),
-build the server and run it.
+builds the server and runs it.
 Other [cargo-make](https://github.com/sagiegurari/cargo-make) targets
 are defined in the `Makefile.toml` files.

 ### Client/Server API